HISTORY OF THE UNITED NATIONS

 Summit on Sustainable Development (Johannesburg 2002) recommends a series of

 measures to reduce poverty and to protect the environment.
+Report of the World Summit on Sustainable Development |

 |